cernops/puppet-slurm/README.md

   * Philippe Ganz (CERN) as creator and main maintainer
   * Carolina Lindqvist (CERN) as creator and main maintainer
   * Pablo Llopis (CERN) as main maintainer

+# Credits

+  * The dirtree function `dirtree.rb` was incorporated from https://github.com/puppetlabs/pltraining-dirtree